c1im4cu5/0xcarbon_Desktop_Trading_App/README.md

 # Electric Carbon

 ## Abandoned
 There was no interest from the 0xcarbon community.
 The project was abandoned in early May 2023.
-All open requests will be closed.
+All open issues will be closed.

 ## 0xcarbon Blockchain based Desktop Trading App
 0xcarbon Desktop Trading App based in Express, NodeJS, Typescript